gaultier/blog/advent_of_code_2018_5.md

 Let's replace our custom recursion by `fold`. `chem-react` becomes the reduction function.
-It becomes simpler because `fold` will not call it on the empty list, so we only need to patter match `acc` (which is the empty list at the beginning):
+It becomes simpler because `fold` will not call it on the empty list, so we only need to pattern match `acc` (which is the empty list at the beginning):

 ```scheme